matthewtrask/a11y-audit/README.md

 # a11y-audit
 To setup basic accessibility audits

+## Audit components
+To be created as different projects.
+Each issue can be logged against different projects

+## Milestones
+These can be adjusted as needed

+## Issues
+Have a look at the sample issues.
+Also, try creating a new issue.
+See what you think

 ## Some things to consider

 * Need a form to submit information to make it easier to log things - maybe?